ryantxr/SimpleImage/README.md

 - Color arguments can be a CSS color name (e.g. `LightBlue`), a hex color string (e.g. `#0099dd`), or an RGB(A) array (e.g. `['red' => 255, 'green' => 0, 'blue' => 0, 'alpha' => 1]`).

 - When `$thickness` > 1, GD draws lines of the desired thickness from the center origin.
 For example, a rectangle drawn at [10, 10, 20, 20] with a thickness of 3 will actually be draw at [9, 9, 21, 21].
-This is true for all shapes and is not a bug in the SimpleImage library.
+This is true for all shapes and is not a bug in the Image library.

-## Differences from SimpleImage 2.x
+## Differences from Image 2.x

 - Normalized color arguments (colors can be a CSS color name, hex color, or RGB(A) array).
 - Normalized alpha (opacity) arguments: 0 (transparent) - 1 (opaque)